z3i/gutenberg/README.md

 <!-- Your templates: -->
 ```

-After you've setup books folder, start creating pages inside it.
+After you’ve setup the books folder, start creating pages inside it.
 They will be
-automatically hooked and put into corresponding variables with the same names: you can use
+automatically hooked and put into corresponding variables with the same names.
+You can use
 them in your `structure.md`.

 Mixins